jemmy512/book-notes/linux/linux-proc.md

             > static_prio = 120 + nice
         * **rt_priority**: maps the priority range for real time tasks and indicates real time priority.
             > MAX_RT_PRIO-1 - rt_priority
-            * high rt_priority value signifies high priority and in the kernel low priority value signifies high priority
+            * POSIX high rt_priority value signifies high priority  while linux low priority value signifies high priority
         * **normal_prio**: indicates priority of a task without any temporary priority boosting from the kernel side.
 For normal tasks it is the same as static_prio and for RT tasks it is directly related to rt_priority
             * In absence of normal_prio, children of a priority boosted task will get boosted priority as well and this will cause CPU starvation for other tasks.
 To avoid such a situation, the kernel maintains nomral_prio of a task.
 Forked tasks usually get their effective prio set to normal_prio of the parent and hence don’t get boosted priority.
         * **prio**: is the effective priority of a task and is used in all scheduling related decision makings.